aboutaditya/aboutaditya/README.md

 - 👋 Hi, I’m Aditya
-- 👀 I’m interested in Full Stack Development
+- 👀 I’m a aspiring Software Developer
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently working on Flutter
-- 💞️ I’m looking to collaborate on beginner level projects
+- 💞️ Connect with me to Collabrate
 - 📫 How to reach me - https://www.linkedin.com/in/aditya-thakur-9529a412a/

 <!---